music-suite/music-suite/docs/src/User-Guide.md

 ## Patterns

-A @[Pattern] can be throught of as a generalization of a *rhythm* or *beat*.
+A [Pattern][ref-Pattern] can be throught of as a generalization of a *rhythm* or *beat*.
 They are similar to scores, but are infinite.
 Each pattern is created by repeating a number of layers.
 Every pattern will eventually repeat (though he repeating duration may be very long).

 ### Creating patterns

-The basic way of buildings patterns are @[newPattern] and @[rhythmPattern].
+The basic way of buildings patterns are [newPattern][ref-newPattern] and [rhythmPattern][ref-rhythmPattern].

 TODO example